Point processes with event time uncertainty: Events with time uncertainty

-The function $\phi$ is monotonically increasing on $\R$.
-The relationship \eqref{eq:time-only-bernoulli-glm} will be used in deriving the estimation procedure.
+\end{lemma} The function $\phi$ is monotonically increasing on $\R$.
+The relationship \eqref{eq:time-only-bernoulli-glm} will be used in deriving the estimation algorithm.

 \paragraph{Prediction on future interval.} Once the parameters $\theta$ are learned from data, we can compute $\Lambda_j$ based on \eqref{eq:model-base-uncert} and equivalently \eqref{eq:model-base-uncert-bernoulli}.
-This allows to predict the chance of a event happening during a future interval.
+This enables us to predict the likelihood of an event occurring during a future interval.
 To derive the expression, we take a step back to recall the notations of the continuous-time setting in Section \ref{subsec:cont-time-time-only}.
 Given $n$ historical events with uncertainty, by the definition of $S_k$ in \eqref{eq:def-Sk-time-only}, the chance of having the next event on a given interval $( l ,r]$, $r > l \ge \Delta_{n}^r$, can be written as

 Under the discrete-time model and using the notation in Section \ref{subsec:discrete-general-uncertainty}, suppose $l$ and $r$ are endpoints of the time grid that is,

 By \eqref{eq:predict-derivation-1}, \eqref{eq:Sk-expression-by-hk} and the definition of $\Lambda_j$ in \eqref{eq:def-Lambdaj-discrete-time}, we have